 Social media reach!

-Social media reach takes into account who has shared your posts on social media and their number of followers.
+Social media reach takes into account who has shared your posts on Twitter and their number of followers.
 Based on these two metrics, a media monitoring tool will calculate an estimated social media reach.

 When it comes to PR outcomes, where you want to influence people to undertake certain actions, social media reach is your starting point.